 - successfully briefing and arguing appeal in the D.C.
 Circuit on behalf of a corporate employer in a contract dispute (Demissie v.
 Starbucks Corp.
 Office & Headquarters, 688 F. App'x 13 (D.C.
 Cir.
 2017))

-- as second chair, representing an Indian tribe in a separation-of-powers case in the U.S. Supreme Court (Patchak v.
-Zinke, No. 16-498 (U.S.) (decision pending))
+- as second chair, successfully represented an Indian tribe in a constitutional separation-of-powers and sovereign-immunity case in the U.S. Supreme Court (Patchak v.
+Zinke, No. 16-498 (U.S. 2018)).